Skip to main content

 required: ['spellType', 'effect'],

-• Precision Principle: Explicitly list all parameters that must be provided for the function to execute successfully.
+• Precision Principle: explicitly list all parameters that must be provided.

-• Why it Matters: This tells the model, "Don't even think about calling this function unless you can extract values for all these parameters from the user's input."
-If a required parameter can't be found in the prompt, the model will typically ask for clarification or provide a textual response rather than making an incomplete function call.
-Omitting a required parameter here means the model might call your function without vital information, leading to errors in your application.
+• Why it matters: this tells the model, “Don’t call this function unless you can extract values for all these parameters.”
+If a required parameter can’t be found, the model will typically ask for clarification rather than making an incomplete call.
+Omitting a required parameter means the model might call your function without vital information, crashing your application.

 Common Pitfalls of Imprecision (and How to Fix Them)

-Let's illustrate how even subtle imprecision can derail function calls, using our summonSpell example.
-What's interesting is that the model selection also plays an important part in determining the success of the function call.
+Let’s see how subtle imprecision can derail function calls, using our summonSpell example.
+Model selection also plays a significant part in determining whether a function call succeeds.

 For the examples going forward we’ll assume the following skeleton code: